 - Enhancing the care and survival of wildlife through research and conservation

 - Providing opportunities for recreation in natural settings

-Audubon Nature Institute has about 500 full-time employees and hundreds of seasonal workers.
-Audubon Nature Institute contributes significantly to the local and regional tourism economy with an estimated economic impact of $583 million a year.
+Audubon Nature Institute employs approximately 500 full-time employees and hundreds of seasonal workers.
+Audubon Nature Institute contributes significantly to the local and regional tourism economy with an estimated economic impact on the seven-parish New Orleans Metropolitan Area of $686 million a year.

 - Began as “Friends of the Zoo” in 1974

-- Zoo, Aquarium and Butterfly Garden and Insectarium all ranked in top 10 nationally
+- Zoo and Aquarium ranked in top 10 nationally

 Audubon Aquarium of the Americas